NextronSystems/asgard-manual/usage/troubleshooting.rst

 It is also recommended to redeploy the ASGARD Service Controller.

 - To uninstall the ASGARD Service Controller, please follow the instructions in :ref:`usage/administration:Uninstall ASGARD Service Controller`.
-- To install the ASGARD Service Controller, please follow the instructions in :ref:`usage/administration:Service Controller Installation`
+- To install the ASGARD Service Controller, please follow the instructions in :ref:`usage/administration:Service Controller Installation`.
+You need to wait a few minutes until the asset is connected to your ASGARD before you continue with this step.
+Please note that you might need to accept the ``Asset Request``.

 SSL Interception
 ----------------